 My calculated Wealth Ratio is around 0.80 (80%).
 Therefore, I have surpassed my “SMBFD” ratio of 75%, which tells me that my career savings rate AND my investment growth have been on the right track, such that we have made back our spending money, and that we are now progressing to make back the taxes that I have paid over my career.

-The ultimate A+ goal would be to reach 100% Wealth Ratio, which would mean that your savings and investments have made back ALL of your spending money and taxes, so that you are left with your original gross earnings as if you have not touched it yet.
+The ultimate A+ goal would be to reach 100% Wealth Ratio, which would mean that your savings and investments have made back ALL of your spending money and taxes.
+You would be left with your original gross earnings as if you have not touched it yet.
 Wow!
 Wouldn’t that be a great feeling and accomplishment?
 All your time and life energy that you have put into medicine would now be 100% converted/stored into your Net Worth.
 This is a personal goal of mine, and I am hoping that through passive index investing and passive real estate investing, I’ll be able to surpass this ratio someday.

-- Keep in mind that your financial health is a “one-player game”, not a “multiplayer game” where you compete with others, like in medical education
+Keep in mind that your financial health is a “one-player game”, not a “multiplayer game” where you compete with others

 How is your financial health holding up?
 Any other methods you use to assess your financial health?